hasadna/open-bus/gtfs/retriever/readme.md

 ### Retrieve GTFS Files from MOT FTP
-The folowing tool can be used to download GTFS files when new GTFS files are publish.
+The following tool can be used to download GTFS files when new GTFS files are publish.

 ```
 usage: gtfs_retrieve.py [-h] [-d [DIR_TO_DOWNLOAD]] [--no_timestamp]